I bet you didn’t even know some of these new tools existed. Neither did I. Enjoy the best of the modern new tools on the market.

 You are only supposed to use one time, but I tested the one we got for our upper floor bedroom and it works great: just unstrap and drop over the window sill.
 This is very well thought-out.
 Nice job Kidde.

 Carbon Monoxide detector

-If you have an electric car hybrid, this can save you life.
+If you have an electric car hybrid, this can save your life.
 How?
 If you accidentally leave your car on (it’s silent), at some point the gas engine will kick on and position your home.
-Kidde does it again.
+It happens.

-It’s nice to have traditional extinguishers handy as well, especially for wood stoves.
+It’s nice to have larger extinguishers handy as well, especially for wood stoves.
 These last forever and can be re-charged if ever used.
-It’s a bit pricey, but it’s a nice gift of love.
+It’s a gift of love.